khalid-hussain/shaheen/chap22.md

 mine, who have been martyred in the past battles, along with you to some safe place.
 Do their upbringing.
 Make these orphaned children capable enough so that they grow up and are able to do _jihād_.
-It is possible that a Tariq or Abdul Rehman would come out of them."
+It is possible that a Tariq or Abdul Rahman would come out of them."

 Rabia said, "I will obey your orders."